 Similarly, a content audit is the perfect opportunity to consolidate your content.
 For example, you’ve got a bunch of blog posts on a very similar topic that are performing okay but nothing amazing.
 Why not consolidate these into a brand-spanking new guide that’s downloadable for lead generation?

-Look out for our next blog post on exactly how to conduct a content audit — coming very soon!
+Look out for our next blog post on exactly how to conduct an SEO content audit — coming very soon!
 In the meantime, do you need help with conducting a content audit for your business?
 Get in touch with Method and Metric.